-We expect to elect to be taxed as a REIT for our taxable year ended December 31, 2016 and intend to operate in a manner designed to permit us to continue to qualify as a REIT for federal income tax purposes.
-In order to elect to be taxed as a REIT for the year ended December 31, 2016, such election will be made by filing our 2016 federal income tax return as a REIT, which return should be filed, taking into account available extensions, by September 15, 2017.
+We have elected to be taxed as a REIT for our taxable year ended December 31, 2016 and will operate in a manner designed to permit us to continue to qualify as a REIT for federal income tax purposes.

 Our qualification as a REIT will depend on our ongoing satisfaction of numerous requirements established under highly technical and complex provisions of the Internal Revenue Code for which there are only limited judicial or administrative interpretations and involve the determination of various factual matters and circumstances not entirely within our control.
 The complexity of these provisions and of the applicable income tax regulations that have been promulgated under the Internal Revenue Code is greater in the case of a REIT that holds its assets through a partnership, as we do.
 Moreover, no assurance can be given that legislation, new regulations, administrative interpretations or court decisions will not change the tax laws with respect to qualification as a REIT or the federal income tax consequences of that qualification.